Klang War: Tengku Kudin enters the war

-In 1867, Tunku Dhiauddin Zainal Rashid, also known as Tengku Kudin, a prince from Kedah (then part of Siam), married into the Selangor royal family.
-The Sultan appointed his son-in-law as Viceroy of Selangor to arbitrate between the warring parties, first on 26 June 1868.
+In 1867, Tengku Kudin, a prince from Kedah (then part of Siam), married into the royal family of Selangor.
+Sultan Abdul Samad then appointed his son-in-law as Viceroy of Selangor with a mandate to carry out mediation between the warring parties, first on 26 June 1868.

-Raja Mahdi however flatly rejected the peace effort.
-Offended by this, Tengku Kudin opted to support Raja Ismail instead.
+Raja Mahdi however rejected the mediation.
+Offended, Tengku Kudin opted to back Raja Ismail.

-At the same time, cracks emerge between Raja Mahdi and his erstwhile ally, Mohamed Tahir (the Dato' Dagang), head of the Sumatran Batu Bara clan.
-Raja Mahdi had earlier promised to grant Tahir administrative authority in the interior provinces of Selangor, in exchange for Tahir's assistance in his offensive on Klang City.
-However, after his earlier victory over Raja Abdullah at Klang in March 1867, nothing was granted to the Dato Dagang.
-To make things worse, a relative of Raja Mahdi had killed one of the Dato's followers in a scuffle.
-The Dato Dagang demanded that justice be done upon the perpetrator according to the adat ganti darah (blood money) Malay custom, but Raja Mahdi ignored his requests.
-As a result, Dato Dagang withdrew his support for Raja Mahdi, and indicated to Tengku Kudin of his willingness to be on his side against Raja Mahdi, which Tengku Kudin gladly accepted.
-The Dato Dagang also informed Tengku Kudin (and Sultan Abdul Samad) that he was able, through his contacts in Singapore, to supply them weapons and ammunition in their fight against Raja Mahdi.
+Simultaneously, cracks emerge between Raja Mahdi and his former ally, Mohamed Tahir, leader of the Batu Bara clan.
+Raja Mahdi had earlier promised Tahir the governorship in the interior provinces of Selangor, in exchange for Tahir's assistance in his offensive on Klang City.
+However, he reneged on his offer after his victory in Klang in March 1867.
+To make things worse, a relative of Raja Mahdi had killed one of the clan leader's followers in a scuffle.
+Tahir demanded for justice according to the Malay custom of adat ganti darah (blood money), but Raja Mahdi ignored his demand.
+Tahir soon withdrew his support for Raja Mahdi, and offered Tengku Kudin his allegiance, which Tengku Kudin accepted.
+Tahir also informed Tengku Kudin (and Sultan Abdul Samad) that he was able, through his contacts in Singapore, to supply them with weapons and ammunition in their fight against Raja Mahdi.